 Milk chocolate and passion fruit ganache

-180 ml passion fruit juice (or 9 to 18 passion fruits depending on their size and maturity)
+- 180 ml passion fruit juice, equivalent to about 9 to 18 passion fruits depending on their size and maturity

 Passion Fruit Syrup